Pinafore/nlp-hw/dan/readme.md

 2. Write the data `vectorize()` funtion.
 3. Write DAN model initialization.
 4. Write model `forward()` function.
-5. Write the model training/testing function.
+5. Write the model training/testing function `evaluate()`.
 We don't have unit tests for this part, but it's necessary to get it correct to achieve reasonable performance.

 **Analysis**: (5 points)
 1. Report the accuracy on the dev set.